Fans of healthy Asian Cuisine will love these crispy Vegan Vietnamese Crepes stuffed with herbs and vegetables! They are easy to make and vegan.

 - 200 g bean sprouts

-In a bowl, whisk rice flour with tumeric, 1/4 tsp salt into the coconut milk.
+- In a bowl, whisk rice flour with turmeric, 1/4 tsp salt into the coconut milk.
 Add 250 ml water and whisk vigorously to obtain a smooth batter.
 Let rest for 15 to 30 minutes at room temperature.

-Heat a tsp of oil in a no-stick pan and add the mushrooms and spring onions.
-Add 2 pinches of salt and a pinch of sugar and fry veg for about 2 to 3 minutes on medium high heat until the mushrooms are just starting to loose their water.
+- Heat a tsp of oil in a no-stick pan and add the mushrooms and spring onions.
+Add 2 pinches of salt and a pinch of sugar and fry veg for about 2 to 3 minutes on medium-high heat until the mushrooms are just starting to lose their water.
 Add 1 tbsp soy sauce and stir well for.
 Transfer mixture to a little bowl.

-Sprinkle 1 tbsp carrot, mushroom and bean sprouts on one half of the crepes and cover the pan with a lid.
-After a minute lift the lid and carefully check the colour of the bottom side of the crepe using a rubber spatula.
+- Sprinkle 1 tbsp carrot, mushroom and bean sprouts on one-half of the crepes and cover the pan with a lid.
+After a minute lift the lid and carefully check the color of the bottom side of the crepe using a rubber spatula.
 If the bottom is crispy and golden, it's time to sprinkle some fresh herbs on the filling and to fold the crepe over to enclose.

 * Amazon Affiliate Link: I will receive a small commission for every product purchased through the links on my page.
 There are NO additional costs for you.